 Industry standards and guidelines

-The guidelines adopted by us are maintained and developed by the Institute of Gas Engineers and Managers (IGEM), which is a recognised authority on technical standards relating to the natural gas industry.
-These are available from the IGEM website at:.
+The guidelines adopted by us are maintained and developed by the Institute of Gas Engineers and Managers (IGEM), and are available on their website.
+IGEM is a recognised authority on technical standards relating to the natural gas industry.

 IGEM/TD/1 Steel pipelines for high pressure gas transmission